jbryois/LDSC_nf/README.md

 2. LDSC files

-LDSC files can be installed in a specified directory using the following commands:
+LDSC files can be installed in a the current directory using the following commands:

 ```